Bischtinius/fullWidthChatGPT/README.md

 ## Features

 **Toggle Layout:** Users can easily switch between the default and full-width layouts of chat.openai.com.

 **Persistent State:** The extension remembers your last setting (ON/OFF) across browser sessions.

 **Easy to Use:** A simple click on the extension icon activates or deactivates the full-width layout.

 ## Installation

-is getting Added as soon as the exention is available on [addons.mozilla.org](https://addons.mozilla.org/de/firefox/extensions/)
+will be added as soon as the extension is available on [addons.mozilla.org](https://addons.mozilla.org/de/firefox/extensions/)

 ## How It Works